spithainc/Kafka-Datagen/README.md

 docker run -e BOOTSTRAP_SERVER=localhost:9092 -e TOPIC_NAME=datagen-users -e DATAGEN_LIMIT_DATA_AMOUNT_PER_SECOND=10000 spitharepo/kafka-datagen:latest
 ```

-## (Docker) Environment Settings

-### Configuration Precautions
+## Configuration Precautions
 - When generating data with Datagen, the following settings should be noted:

+### Produce Type (Choose one)
 - datagen.limit-data-amount-per-second
-  - This setting controls the amount of data per second.
-If only this setting is applied to Datagen, it adjusts the size and number of data appropriately to generate data.
-Therefore, the datagen.rate-per-second, datagen.go-routine, datagen.interval, datagen.message-bytes, and quickstart settings are not applied.
+  - This setting limits the amount of data per second.
+It can be used in conjunction with the `quickstart` and `message-bytes` settings, and in case it exceeds the set byte figure, it limits the amount of data per second.
+- datagen.interval
+  - This setting sets an interval for data transmission.
+It can be used in conjunction with the `quickstart` and `message-bytes` settings, and it puts an interval between each piece of data.
-- datagen.interval and datagen.rate-per-second
+- datagen.rate-per-second
-  - Each setting determines the interval and the number of data produced per second.
-As you can't put an interval on the settings that determine the number of data produced per second, the two settings are not applied together.
-The default setting is interval, and if both are set, the setting with higher priority is rate-per-second.
+  - This setting allows you to set the amount of data per second.
+It can be used in conjunction with the `quickstart` and `message-bytes` settings.
+If set to 500, for example, it will generate 500 pieces of data.

+### Message Type (Choose one)
 - datagen.quickstart and datagen.message-bytes
   - Each setting specifies the type of message.
 In the case of quickstart, it generates messages randomly in the specified format.
 In the case of message-bytes, it specifies the size of the message to be produced.
 The two settings are about the data that generates messages and cannot be used simultaneously.

+## (Docker) Environment Settings

 ### Datagen Producer Settings
 | Configuration                 | Description                                 | Default Value   |